-During 2011, the Arbor Day Foundation and Toyota helped campuses throughout the country plant 30,000 trees, and Tree Campus USA colleges and universities have invested more than $22 million in campus forest management.
-More information about the Tree Campus USA program is available at www.arborday.org/TreeCampusUSA.
+The Arbor Day Foundation and Toyota have helped campuses throughout the country plant thousands of trees, and Tree Campus USA colleges and universities invested more than $29 million in campus forest management last year.
+More information about the program is available at arborday.org/TreeCampusUSA.

 About the Arbor Day Foundation

-The Arbor Day Foundation is a nonprofit conservation and education organization of one million members, with the mission to inspire people to plant, nurture and celebrate trees.
-More information on the Foundation and its programs can be found at arborday.org.
+The Arbor Day Foundation is a million member nonprofit conservation and education organization with the mission to inspire people to plant, nurture and celebrate trees.
+More information is available at arborday.org.

 Toyota, the world's top automaker and creator of the Prius, is committed to building vehicles for the way people live through our Toyota, Lexus and Scion brands.
 Over the past 50 years, we've built more than 25 million cars and trucks in North America, where we operate 14 manufacturing plants (10 in the U.S.) and directly employ nearly 40,000 people (more than 37,000 in the U.S.).
 Our 1,800 North American dealerships sold more than 2.3 million cars and trucks in 2012 — and about 80 percent of all Toyota vehicles sold over the past 20 years are still on the road today.